 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable

 information unless we provide you with advance notice.
-This does not include website hosting partners and other
+This does not include website hosting partners and

-parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties
+parties who assist us in operating our website, conducting our business, or servicing you, so long as those

 agree to keep this information confidential.
 We may also release your information when we believe release is

-appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property, or
+appropriate to comply with the law, enforce our site policies, or protect ours or others' rights, property,

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.